How to Prepare to Buy a House in One Year

 1. Preparing Your Mind for the Home Buying Process

 So, you're thinking about buying a house?
-That's an exciting journey to embark on, But it can also be pretty overwhelming.
+That's an exciting journey to start!
+But it can also be pretty overwhelming.
 Where do you even start?

 2. Knowing What You Want: The Key to Your Dream Home